realworldocaml/book/en/12-concurrent-programming-with-async.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The `>>=` operator is exactly the same as `bind` and unpacks the integer future
-into the `y` variable, and the subsequent closure builds a new future which
+into the `y` variable.
+The subsequent closure receives the unpacked integer and
-contains the string value.
+builds a new string future.
 It can be a little verbose to keep calling `bind`
 and `return`, and so the `>>|` operator maps a non-Async function across a
 future value.
 In the second example, the future value of `x` is mapped to
 `string_of_int` directly, and the result is a `string` future.